hiaw/user_api_sst/README.md

 ### Deployment

-Running `npx sst dev` will deploy the development version on your AWS account.
-The `dev` version assume low resource requirement for RDS PostgreSQL.
-The `minCapacity` in `stack/MyStack.ts` can be adjusted for production use.
+The project assume low resource requirement for RDS PostgreSQL.
+The `minCapacity` in `stack/MyStack.ts` can be adjusted for higher requirement.

 `npx sst deploy`